-Note: Previously, the NOI stated that the pathway to admission includes a passing score on all sections of the General Knowledge Test (GKT) of the Florida Teacher Certification Exam.
-However, this proposal now provides that the GKT examination for those students with a master's degree or higher would be deemed as passed.
-Additionally, students without an advanced degree are required to pass the GKT prior to exiting the program.
-As such, the passing of the GKT is not being proposed as an entrance requirement as previously stated in the NOI.
+Note: The NOI stated that the pathway to admission includes a passing score on all sections of the General Knowledge Test (GKT) of the Florida Teacher Certification Exam.
+However, this proposal provides that the GKT examination for those students with a master's degree or higher would be deemed as passed.
+Students without an advanced degree are required to pass the GKT prior to exiting the program.
+As such, the passing of the GKT is not being proposed as an entrance requirement as stated in the NOI.

 Graduation requirements include a passing score on all sections of the General Knowledge Test (GKT) of the Florida Teacher Certification Exam.
 In instances where a candidate already possesses a master's degree or higher from an accredited postsecondary institution recognized by the FDOE, they would not have to take the GKT pursuant to recently passed legislation.
-The curriculum will ensure that candidates and completers are prepared to instruct kindergarten through grade 6 (K-6) and provide teachers with highly needed endorsements in Reading (K-12) and English for Speakers of Other Languages (ESOL, K-12) students to meet high standards for academic achievement.
+The curriculum will ensure that candidates and completers are prepared to instruct kindergarten through grade 12 (K-12) students to meet high standards for academic achievement.
 The program faculty will instruct and assess each candidate's progress and mastery of the Uniform Core Curricula (UCC) in coursework and field experiences, as defined in Rule 6A-5.066(1)(ii) to include: 1) instruction/assessment in Florida Educator Accomplished Practices; 2) curricula and instruction using state-adopted content standards; 3) scientifically-researched and evidence-based reading instruction; 4) content literacy and mathematical practices; 5) appropriate instruction strategies for English language learners, students with disabilities, differentiation, and character-based classroom management; 6) early identification of students in crisis or experiencing a mental health challenge and referral methods; and 7) strategies to support the use of technology in education and distance learning.